 How does Leadnow get involved in elections?

-Like many national and provincial moments, we see elections as opportunities to help shape the direction of the country while building campaigning and organizing capacity in the Leadnow community.
+Like many national and provincial moments, we see elections as opportunities to help shape the direction of the country and improve people's lives, while building campaigning and organizing capacity in the Leadnow community.

 During the 2015 election, Leadnow’s Vote Together campaign connected millions of people who wanted change with the information and tools they needed to defeat the Harper Conservatives.
-This included the most comprehensive, publicly available local polling ever done by an independent group in Canada – paid for by 3000+ small donations totalling $100,000+!
-At the same time, we built a volunteer network of 45 local teams and 5,500+ volunteers who had 51,500+ voter-to-voter conversations at the door and on the phones.
+We built a volunteer network of 45 local teams and 5,500+ volunteers who had 51,500+ voter-to-voter conversations at the door and on the phones.
 This network continues to canvass and organize around our priority campaigns.

 Vote Together was an ambitious strategy and for a first time effort, it paid off well.
 We’ve published a report that documents how we went about building this campaign, how we executed the strategy in Conservative swing ridings, our first reflections on its success – as well as what we could have done better.
 Watch the video and read the full report here

-We've also had an impact in provincial election, such as in BC where in 2017 we helped defeat Christy Clark's Liberal government and encourage the NDP and Greens to form a governing alliance founded on core issues that the Leadnow community cares about.
+We've also had an impact in provincial elections, such as in BC, where in 2017 we helped defeat Christy Clark's Liberal government and encouraged the NDP and Greens to form a governing alliance founded on core issues that the Leadnow community cares about.